-Wichita School Board to approve weapons detection system for local high schools
+Wichita school board to approve weapons detection system for local high schools

 WICHITA, Kan.
-(KWCH) - The Wichita School Board is set to vote on measures to boost security at the district’s high schools.
+(KWCH) - WICHITA, Kan.
+(KWCH) - The Wichita Public Schools Board of Education is set to vote on measures to boost security at the district’s high schools.
 The discussion follows recent incidents of violence and five handguns taken from students on school grounds since school started about a month ago.

 The district is looking to add Opengate weapon detectors that are meant to prevent weapons that can cause mass harm from getting into schools.
 The district says it has been considering these devices since before these recent incidents.
 Still, some believe those situations indicate that more can be done.

-“I think there should be at least some sort of security at all entrances, or they come in through one entrance,” said John Whitlock, a grandfather with children in Wichita Public Schools.
+“I think there should be at least some sort of security at all entrances, or they come in through one entrance,” said John Whitlock, a grandfather of children in Wichita Public Schools.

 Last week, we traveled to North Little Rock, Arkansas, where the district has been using Opengate devices since the start of the school year.